Dual-Exhaust/Stockton-Esports-Bot/README.md

 This can also be used to gain the auth-ed role at any time, should an accident happen and it gets removed from a user manually.

 #### addrole
 Specifically for adding roles to a user, by the user themselves.
 They should be able to add any role for specific games that exist in the server.
 They *should not* be able to add roles such as "Game-manager" or "Moderator".
-At the moment role names entered as a parameter have to be case sensitive to the roles that exist in the server.
+Role names entered as a parameter can now be case insensative.
 > Usage: addrole <role name>

 #### removerole
 Removes a role from a user as specified.
 Similar to addrole, this command can only manipulate game specific roles, *not* roles such as "auth-ed" or "Moderator".
-Role names passed as a parameter must also be case sensitive to the existing role in the server.
+Role names entered as a parameter can now be case insensative.
 > Usage: /removerole <role name>

 ### Game Statistics